Skip to content

 Myth

-The association of this region of the sky with scales was established among the Romans in the first century BC.
+The association of this region of the sky with scales was established by the Romans in the 1st century BCE.
 It is said that Moon was located in Libra when Rome was founded.
 The Romans considered Libra to be a favoured constellation, one associated with balanced seasons and equal length of night and day.
 The Sun was at the autumnal equinox in Libra until the year 729, when the precession of the equinoxes shifted the equinox to Virgo.
 The autumnal equinox will move to constellation Leo in the year 2439.

 constellation libra